E-Sh4rk/EmeraldACE_tuto/hex-editor.md

+**WARNING: This tutorial is deprecated.
+A more customisable and reusable ACE setup is in progress, you should wait for it.**

 **The bad eggs created in this tutorial should not be marked or moved in your party: it could corrupt them.**

 # Hexadecimal editor